KubeBuddy CLI + Radar Integration (Pro)¶

 -e KUBEBUDDY_RADAR_API_PASSWORD="<wordpress-app-password>"

-Rules enforced by run.ps1:
+Rules enforced by the Go-native container entrypoint:

 Config File Defaults (kubebuddy-config.yaml)¶